aharivel/Power-Measurement/README.md

   - Standard libraries: `csv`, `time`, `datetime`
 - Access to a server or hardware with a BMC that supports both Redfish and IPMI.

+## Contributing
+Contributions are welcome!
+Feel free to open issues or submit pull requests with improvements, bug fixes, or additional code snippets related to power monitoring and measurement.

+## License
+This project is licensed under the Apache License.
+See the LICENSE file for details.

+## Disclaimer
+This repository is provided "as-is" without any warranties.
+Use it at your own risk, and please ensure that you comply with your hardware vendor's guidelines when accessing management interfaces like IPMI and Redfish.